-- 1. Order using one of the following: - PED Pediatric Admission Power Plan→PED Phototherapy sub-phase - OB/Newborn orders folder→OB Newborn Phototherapy Power Plan - 2.
-Check serum total bilirubin level Q12h (or more frequently if needed).
+- 1. Order using one of the following: - PED Pediatric Admission Power Plan→PED Phototherapy sub-phase - OB/Newborn orders folder → OB Newborn Phototherapy Power Plan - 2.
+Check hemoglobin and hematocrit on all patients receiving phototherapy.
+May obtain via heel stick when checking bilirubin. - 3.
+Check serum total bilirubin level Q12h (or more frequently if neurotoxicity risk factors or concern for ongoing hemolysis).
 If level is trending up, consult pediatrician and consider broadening differential and work-up.
-Note: Transcutaneous bilirubin is not reliable after phototherapy has been started.
-Check serum levels only. - 3.
-Encourage frequent feeding, but try to limit time out of phototherapy to no more than 20 minutes Q3h. - 4.
-IV fluids are unnecessary unless infant has signs of dehydration. - 5.
-Keep infant supine with eye protection while under phototherapy. - 6.
-May stop phototherapy when serum total bilirubin level is at least 3 mg/ - dL below the phototherapy initiation level, using the current hour of life. - 7.
-Obtain rebound bilirubin level 12 hours after stopping phototherapy if patient <72 hours old or if concern for hemolysis.
+Note: Transcutaneous bilirubin is not reliable until 24 hours after phototherapy has been stopped. - 4.
+Encourage frequent feeding, but try to limit time out of phototherapy to no more than 20 minutes Q3h. - 5.
+IV fluids are unnecessary unless infant has signs of dehydration. - 6.
+Keep infant supine with eye protection while under phototherapy. - 7.
+Stop phototherapy when serum total bilirubin level is $\geq 2$ mg/dL below the phototherapy initiation level, using the hour of life at which phototherapy was initiated. - 8.
+Obtain rebound bilirubin level 6-12 hours after stopping phototherapy if patient required phototherapy in first 48 hours of life, if concern for hemolysis, or if DAT positive.